RISBC-19 State Fuel Gas Code

 The storage system for liquefied petroleum gas shall be designed and installed in accordance with NFPA 58 and the following.

-For LNG facilities exceeding 1,000 gallons equivalent water capacity structural engineering design by a licensed RI professional engineer shall include explicit analyses of seismic, storm, and hurricane impacts including combined wind and storm surge effects on tank, facility, dock and other associated structure and underlying foundation, pilings, piers, footings or other associated supports or ground connections.
+For LNG facilities exceeding one thousand (1,000) gallons equivalent water capacity structural engineering design by a licensed Rhode Island professional engineer shall include explicit analyses of seismic, storm, and hurricane impacts including combined wind and storm surge effects on tank, facility, dock and other associated structure and underlying foundation, pilings, piers, footings or other associated supports or ground connections.

 Site-specific analyses shall be performed of potential adverse impacts within the distance determined by the engineer of record to delimit potential flame or heat impacts on tenability or stability of all facilities that house occupants of reduced independent mobility.
 Such occupancies include but are not limited to elderly housing, healthcare facilities, schools, and daycare facilities.

-The RI Building Code Board of Appeals shall review each application for such an installation where it or its associated docking facilities are located on state land, coastal land, state waters, or fill areas formerly part of state waters.
+The Rhode Island Building Code Board of Appeals shall review each application for such an installation where it or its associated docking facilities are located on State land, coastal land, State waters, or fill areas formerly part of State waters.

 SECTION 404 (IFGC) PIPING SYSTEM INSTALLATION